-The Project Description shall contain a brief discussion of the overall project as well as the specific elements requiring geotechnical design.
+The Project Description shall contain a brief discussion of the overall project as well as the specific geotechnical design elements.
 The person requesting or authorizing the work shall also be referenced along with the date of authorization.
 A brief discussion of the subsurface investigation and reference to the GDR shall also be included.